kelly-sovacool/snakemake_hpc_mwe/README.md

 # snakemake_hpc_mwe
+A minimal working example of using Snakemake on the HPC.

+This example uses the pbs-torque profile, but can be modified to use slurm instead.

 ## Usage

 1. Edit `cluster.json`
 	- Add your email.
+	- Change the default job parameters.
-	- Change default parameters for jobs, e.g. walltime, memory, etc.
+		- e.g. walltime, memory, etc.
 		- These can be overriden by individual rules in the Snakemake file.

 1. Edit `submit.pbs`